 Some manufacturers make a kit that lets you convert an older fridge into one that can work in colder temperatures.

 Not every manufacturer makes a “garage-ready” kit.
-However, there are kits available for most Frigidaire or Kenmore models.
+However, there are kits available for most Frigidaire or Kenmore models so you’re free to use your refrigerator in an unheated garage.

 Another suggestion is to use a clamp-on work lamp near the fridge to trick your fridge’s thermostat into thinking it’s warmer than it is.
 These lamps are available at your local home improvement store for a few dollars.
 When you fit them with an incandescent light bulb, the bulb will put off heat.